 Local buses (usually small combis or colectivos) are the easiest and cheapest way to get to and around the Sacred Valley.
 They are often full of local color, if not much comfort.
 (Tall people forced to stand will not find them much fun.)
-Buses to towns and villages in the Sacred Valley -- primarily to Pisac, Urubamba, and Chinchero -- use small, makeshift terminals on Calle Puputi s/n, Cdra.
-2 and Av.
+Buses to towns and villages in the Sacred Valley—primarily to Pisac, Urubamba, and Chinchero—use small, makeshift terminals on Calle Puputi s/n, Cdra.
+2, and Av.
 Grau s/n, Cdra.
 1, in Cusco.
 They leave regularly throughout the day, departing when full; no advance reservations are required.
-Fares are S/3.
+Fares are S/4.

-You can also hire a taxi from Cusco to get to any of the valley towns or for a daylong tour of the Sacred Valley -- expect to pay about S/90.
-Shared private cars (autos) to Urubamba leave from Calle Pavitos 567, with four passengers per car (they’re generally station wagons with room for luggage in back and take just 50 min.) for just S/10 per person.
+You can also hire a taxi from Cusco to get to any of the valley towns or for a day-long tour of the Sacred Valley—expect to pay about S/90 to S/120.
+Shared private cars (autos) to Urubamba leave from Calle Pavitos 567, with four or five passengers per car (they’re generally station wagons with room for luggage in back and take just 50 min.) are S/7.